-Upon receipt of a complaint or notice of an allegation, the Associate Vice President, Administration typically conducts an initial intake with the reporting party, which generally includes, but is not limited to, the following:
+Upon receipt of a complaint or notice of an allegation, the Associate Vice President of Operations typically conducts an initial intake with the reporting party, which generally includes, but is not limited to, the following:

 - 1. Obtain identification and contact information from the reporting party. - 2.
-Explain the role of the Associate Vice President, Administration or designee as a neutral fact-finder and/or facilitator of the resolution process. - 3.
+Explain the role the role of the Associate Vice President of Operations or designee as a neutral fact-finder and/or facilitator of the resolution process. - 3.
 Explain the Procedures used to address the allegation. - 4.
 Explain that the College takes the reporting party's confidentiality seriously, but limitations exist on confidentiality. - 5.
-Obtain as much initial information as possible from the reporting party, which may include other possible sources of information, including individuals from whom the Associate Vice President, Administration may obtain additional information.
+Obtain as much initial information as possible from the reporting party, which may include other possible sources of information, including individuals from whom the Associate Vice President of Operations may obtain additional information.

-Following the intake meeting, the Associate Vice President, Administration will confirm receipt of the complaint in writing (which may be an email message) to reporting party, within a reasonable time after receipt of the complaint, usually five business days.
+Following the intake meeting, the Associate Vice President of Operations will confirm receipt of the complaint in writing (which may be an email message) to reporting party, within a reasonable time after receipt of the complaint, usually five business days.